 - •Clear Headings: Use consistent, easily recognizable headings for each section

-- •Sufficient White Space: Leave enough space between sections for better readability
+- •Adequate White Space: Leave enough room between sections for the eye to rest

-- •Consistent Formatting: Use the same fonts, sizes, and styles throughout
+- •Consistent Formatting: Same fonts, sizes, and bullet styles throughout

 Mistake 4: Exaggeration or Inaccurate Information